zaheercena/zaheercena/README.md

 - Am a Team Lead and Sr. Magento Developer at a USA Company.
 Am Expert in Magento Custom APIs development, Theming, Extension Development.
 Have total of 6 years of Experience.
 I have API's and total Automation Experties I did in Snap.store is having 1000+ child stores and those import Products from Bulk API and also orders are sent to.
 With Single Command I am cappable of creating 1000 stores from CSv entries.
 - <h3>2- Shopify </h3>
 - <h3>3- PHP Custom Frameworks </h3>
-- 🌱 I’m Wrote many Magento2 Extensions for free use, you can download from https://cozmot.com/extensions/
+- 🌱 I h'v Wrote many Magento2 Extensions for free use, you can download from https://cozmot.com/extensions/
 - 👯 I’m collaborating as <h3>* Arctic Code Vault Contributor</h3>
 - 🤔 I’m looking to help Cryptography Projects
 - 💬 Ask me about Cryptography